transdigiware/blockchain/howto/ibp-console-build-network.md

 **Target audience:** This topic is designed for network operators who are responsible for creating, monitoring, and managing the blockchain network.

 If you have not already used the {{site.data.keyword.blockchainfull_notm}} Platform console to deploy components to a Kubernetes cluster by using {{site.data.keyword.cloud_notm}} Kubernetes Service, see [Getting started with {{site.data.keyword.blockchainfull_notm}} Platform for {{site.data.keyword.cloud_notm}}](/docs/blockchain?topic=blockchain-ibp-v2-deploy-iks#ibp-v2-deploy-iks), if you are using an {{site.data.keyword.cloud_notm}} cluster, or [Getting started with {{site.data.keyword.blockchainfull_notm}} Platform for Multicloud](/docs/blockchain?topic=blockchain-get-started-console-icp#get-started-console-icp), if you are using {{site.data.keyword.cloud_notm}} Private to deploy on a cloud provider other than {{site.data.keyword.cloud_notm}}.
 Note that the console itself does not reside in your cluster.
-It is a tool you can use to deploy components into your cluster.
+It is a tool that you can use to deploy components into your cluster.

 Whether you deploy components to a paid or free Kubernetes cluster, pay close attention to the resources at your disposal when you choose to deploy nodes and create channels.
-It is your responsibility to manage your Kubernetes cluster and deploy additional resources if necessary.
+It is your responsibility to manage your Kubernetes cluster and deploy additional resources when necessary.
 While components will successfully deploy to an {{site.data.keyword.cloud_notm}} free cluster, the more components you add, the slower your components will run.
 For more information about component sizings and how the console interacts with your {{site.data.keyword.cloud_notm}} Kubernetes Service cluster, see [Allocating resources](/docs/blockchain?topic=blockchain-ibp-console-govern-components#ibp-console-govern-components-iks-console-interaction).
-If you are using {{site.data.keyword.cloud_notm}} Private to deploy onto a different cloud provider, you will have to consult the documentation for that provider to learn how to monitor your resources there.
+If you are using {{site.data.keyword.cloud_notm}} Private to deploy onto a different cloud provider, you need to consult the documentation for that provider to learn how to monitor your resources there.

 If you are using an {{site.data.keyword.cloud_notm}} Kubernetes service cluster, it is recommended that you provision at least a 4CPU x 16GB RAM cluster to accommodate the components in this tutorial.
 {: tip}